yona-lang/homepage/docs/stdlib/transducers.md

 The second argument here is another transducer actually.
 This is how transducers are composed.
 Transducer can either be created by using a predefined one in the `Transducers` module, or created manually as a tripple, as described in the next section.

 ## Implementing a transducer
-Transducer in Yatta is a tripple, with following elements:
+Transducer in Yona is a tripple, with following elements:
 * initial state - is the initial state of the accumulator of the step function
 * step function - is a function of two arguments - accumulator and an element, returning a new state of the accumulator
 * complete function - is a function of one argument - the final state of accumulator, returning the final value of the `reduce` function